mongodb/docs/source/includes/fact-use-aggregation-not-map-reduce.rst

-- For map-reduce operations that require custom functionality, you can use the :group:`$accumulator` and :expression:`$function` aggregation operators, available starting in version 4.4.
+- For map-reduce operations that require custom functionality, you can use the :group:`$accumulator` and :expression:`$function` aggregation operators.
 You can use those operators to define custom aggregation expressions in JavaScript.

 For examples of aggregation pipeline alternatives to map-reduce, see: